sandeep4055/Tensorflow/distrubution_strategies/readme.md

 These distribution strategies help in scaling up training to larger models and datasets, reducing training time, and utilizing available hardware resources efficiently.
 They provide flexibility to choose the strategy based on the hardware configuration and the scale of your training setup.

+## tf.distribute

+tf.distribute is a module in TensorFlow that provides a high-level API for distributing training across multiple devices and machines.
+It offers various strategies for distributed training, including data parallelism, parameter server training, and custom strategies.

+The tf.distribute module allows you to scale your training to multiple GPUs or machines, which can significantly improve training speed and model performance.
+It handles the distribution of data, computation, and model parameters across devices or machines, and provides mechanisms for synchronization and communication between them.

+#### Key components and features of tf.distribute include:

+1. **Strategies:** tf.distribute.Strategy is an abstract base class that defines the interface for distributing training.
+It provides different strategies such as MirroredStrategy, TPUStrategy, and MultiWorkerMirroredStrategy.
+These strategies handle the distribution of variables, gradients, and computation across multiple devices or machines.

+2. **Data Distribution:** tf.distribute provides APIs to distribute and preprocess data efficiently.
+It offers methods for distributed input pipelines, including sharding, batching, and prefetching data across devices or machines.

+3. **Model Training:** tf.distribute enables the distribution of the training process across devices or machines.
+It allows you to define and compile your models within the context of a strategy, automatically distributing the computation and managing the synchronization of gradients and updates.

+4. **Custom Training Loops:** tf.distribute supports custom training loops, allowing you to have fine-grained control over the training process while leveraging distributed training capabilities.
+It provides APIs to run distributed computations, aggregate metrics, and synchronize state across devices or machines.

+5. **Checkpointing and Saving:** tf.distribute handles saving and restoring models in a distributed setting.
+It ensures that model parameters and optimizer states are correctly saved and restored across devices or machines.

+By using the functionalities provided by tf.distribute, you can effectively utilize multiple devices or machines to train your models, speeding up training and enabling larger models to be trained on larger datasets.
+It simplifies the process of distributed training and allows you to take advantage of the full power of your hardware infrastructure.

+## what are functions available in tf.distrubute

+The **tf.distribute** module in TensorFlow provides various functions and classes for distributed training.
+Here are some important functions available in tf.distribute:

+- **tf.distribute.Strategy:** This is a class that represents the distribution strategy.
+It provides methods for distributing variables, gradients, and computations across multiple devices or machines.
+Some commonly used strategies include MirroredStrategy, TPUStrategy, and MultiWorkerMirroredStrategy.

+1. **tf.distribute.experimental.TPUStrategy.initialize_tpu_system:** This function initializes the TPU system for distributed training on Google Cloud TPUs.

+2. **tf.distribute.experimental.TPUStrategy.extended:** This function returns the extended form of the given strategy, which provides additional functionality specific to TPUs.

+3. **tf.distribute.experimental.CentralStorageStrategy:** This is a strategy that supports training on multiple devices within a single machine.
+It allows sharing variables between devices and performs synchronization using a central storage.

+4. **tf.distribute.experimental.MultiWorkerMirroredStrategy:** This is a strategy for training models on multiple workers in a synchronous data-parallel manner.
+It uses a parameter server approach to distribute variables and gradients across workers.

+5. **tf.distribute.experimental.CollectiveCommunication.RING:** This function returns a CollectiveCommunication object representing the ring-based collective communication method used for communication between devices or machines.

+6. **tf.distribute.cluster_resolver.TPUClusterResolver:** This class helps to resolve the TPU cluster information when training on TPUs.
+It can be used to create a TPU strategy and configure the training cluster.

+7. **tf.distribute.OneDeviceStrategy:** This is a strategy that places all variables and computations on a single specified device.
+It is useful when you have only one device available or when you want to isolate computations on a specific device.

+These are just a few examples of functions available in tf.distribute.
+The module provides many more functions and classes to support various distributed training scenarios, including data parallelism, parameter server training, and custom strategies.